Drome Clinic

 • Secondary Hypertension

 In this case, high blood pressure is triggered by specific health issues or medications.
-It’s less common, making up about 5-10% of cases.
-It is largely detected in younger people.
+It’s less common and it is largely detected in younger people.

 • Resistant Hypertension